Error Bounds for Rank-one Double Nonnegative Reformulations of QAP and Exact Penalties: Introduction

+The second contribution is to prove that, when a perturbation is imposed on the DC constraint ${\rm tr}(Y)-\interleave Y\interleave=0$, the problem \eqref{gDNN-mpec} is partially calm on the set of local optimal solutions.
+Along with the compactness of $\Sigma$, the following penalty problem

+is proved to be a global exact penalty of \eqref{gDNN-mpec}.
+This recovers the exact penalty result in \cite{Jiang21} for \eqref{EroneDNNcon-penalty} by removing the calmness assumption on the mapping $\Upsilon_0$.

-When applying a convex relaxation approach to a single penalty problem \eqref{EroneDNNcon-penalty} or \eqref{DNN-penalty}, its every iterate requires at least an eigenvalue decomposition of a matrix from $\mathbb{S}^p$, which forms the major computational bottleneck and restricts their scalability to large-scale problems.
-Inspired by the recent renewed interest in the BM factorization method \cite{Burer01,Burer03} for low-rank optimization (see, e.g., \cite{Lee2023,Tang2023,TaoQianPan22}), we are interested in developing effective methods for the BM factorization of \eqref{EroneDNNcon1}:
+When applying a convex relaxation approach to solve a single penalty problem \eqref{gDNN-penalty}, one eigenvalue decomposition for a matrix in $\mathbb{S}^p$ is at least required at each iteration, which forms the major computational bottleneck and restricts their scalability to large-scale problems.
+Motivated by the recent renewed interest in the BM factorization method \cite{Burer01,Burer03} for low-rank optimization problems (see, e.g., \cite{Lee2023,Tang2023,TaoQianPan22}), it is natural to develop relaxation methods by the BM factorization.
+Let $\Xi$ represent one of the compact sets $T\cap\mathbb{L}\cap\mathbb{R}_{+}^{p\times p},T\cap\Omega\cap\mathbb{R}_{+}^{p\times p}$ and $\Delta_0'$, where $\Delta_0'$ is the set obtained by replacing $K$ in $\Delta_0$ with $\mathbb{R}_{+}^{p\times p}$.
+Choose an appropriate $m\in[p]$.
+The BM factorization of the rank-one DNN constrained problem \eqref{gDNN-mpec} takes the form of